PASSAGE-outreach/PASSAGE-outreach.github.io/pages/about-passage-outreach.md

 1. Who we are
 1. What we do

 <a class="radius button small" href="https://www.pas.rochester.edu/~passage/">Check out the main PASSAGE site to see what else PASSAGE does.
-We have even more to offern than outreach! ›</a>
+We have even more to offer than outreach! </a>